vineet-tiwari-git/Java-Projects/RDBMS-Data-Fetcher/README.md

 # RDBMS-Data-Fetcher

 Simple Java program to pull large volumes of data from relational database.
+In my experience whenever I had to pull large volumes of data from database the DB client would die on me while writing the records.
+This has happened multiple times therefore I decided to develop a simple script for.
+Came in handy numerous times. ;)

 ## Installation